Tromodolo/Multicore-Emulator/README.md

 ## Many thanks to:
 - SDL2-CS https://github.com/flibitijibibo/SDL2-CS
   - Used to render basically everything.
-Currently in its own subfolder.
+  - Currently in its own subfolder.
+Code unchanged from original.